lanl/VizAly-Foresight/README.md

 $ source build.sh
 ```

-To build a master (all) version of CBench, run the following scripts:
+To build a master (all) version of Foresight, run the following scripts:
 ```
 $ git clone https://github.com/lanl/VizAly-CBench.git